lambda-land/VSat-Papers/SPLC2020/README.md

 ### Repository Layout
 - data for plots in the paper are in `data` directory
+- variational models for the void, dead and core analyses are in `data` directory as `json` files
 - Complete inference rules available in `rules.pdf` file
 - We provide several files in the spirit of [reproducible research](https://en.wikipedia.org/wiki/Reproducibility#Reproducible_research),